flow-state-coop/docs/docs/platform/flow-splitters.md

 #### Share Register

-The Share Register represents the current [allocation weights](https://docs.superfluid.finance/docs/protocol/distributions/guides/pools#about-member-units) for your Flow Splitter.
+The Share Register represents the current [allocation weights](https://docs.superfluid.finance/docs/protocol/distributions/guides/pools#about-member-units) of your Flow Splitter.

 Every distribution (streaming or instant) sent to the Splitter is allocated based on the number of shares each address owns.
 When a share update is processed, active streaming distributions will automatically adjust their ongoing allocation.